Classes are tiered and there is plenty of opportunity to customise your schedule according to your interests and learning goals.

 In IGCSE Physics, you will learn about basic physical principles, including forces, motion, energy, electricity and magnetism.
 You will also learn about atoms, waves, thermal physics and astronomy.
 The subject will give you an understanding of the application of physics in the real world and provide you with practical skills through laboratory work and experiments.
 The exam will evaluate your ability to apply your knowledge to solve problems and communicate physical concepts and principles.

-IGCSE Spanish as a foreign language
+IGCSE Spanish

 For students who would like to learn Chinese (mandarin).
 The goal is to develop communicative competences, such as listening, reading, speaking and writing Chinese.
 The students will gain knowledge about the culture and civilisation of the Chinese speaking countries.